 If you have urgent needs, please inform the clinic scheduler.
 Typically, the scheduler will take a message for the nurse who will return your call to review your care options with you.

-If you have remaining refills, you may be able to fill them (check with your insurance formulary if you have a new insurance).
-The Welcome Center can help coordinate refills and necessary appointments for new patients if needed.
+If you have remaining refills, you might be able to fill them (check with your insurance formulary if you have a new insurance).
+The Patient Navigation Hub for Illinois-based patients and the Welcome Center for Wisconsin-based patients can help coordinate refills and necessary appointments for new patients if needed.

 No. To better accommodate your family members' needs, it might be more convenient for one physician to know your family history and care for you, but it is not necessary for each family member to see the same physician.

 It can be hard to know ahead of time exactly how much you'll be charged for a visit.
 Charges are based on such things as time spent with the clinician, services ordered, diagnoses associated with those services and supplies that are used.
-To help our patients, UW Health offers an estimate service called Priceline.
-You may call UW Health's Priceline at (608) 263-1507.
+You can get an estimate of what a procedure or treatment will cost.

 Copays will be collected when you check-in.
 Payments can be made via cash, check or credit card.